What is Open Ended Play?

-Open-ended play is crucial to early childhood development
+Why is Open-ended play, crucial to early childhood development?

 The ability to make decisions confidently as individuals and solve problems on their own is a skill that a lot of parents would love their children to possess.
 As it turns out, open-ended play plays a huge factor in fostering the necessary intellectual abilities in children that sets them towards the path of a future where they grow up to become strong and independent individuals.

 How to Encourage Open-Ended Play in Children

 Everything starts at home.
 That includes your child’s love and affinity for open-ended play.

 Here are a couple of tips on how you can encourage your child to foster a love for open-ended play at home: